 Above, we talked about buying options only.
-We can add more versatility by selling (writing) the options also.
+We can add more versatility by short selling the options also.
 This is also called as writing options.

 With buying options, you have limited risk and unlimited reward potential.
 On the other hand, by selling an option, you are getting a limited profit and unlimited risk on your position.

 We saw above that when the price of underlying increases, the price of call option increases and at the same time the price of put option decreases.
 When the stock price decreases, the price of put option increases while that of call option decreases.